googleinterns/intern-for-design/web_autoflip_demo/autoflip_demo/README.md

 # Intern Project Demo

 This project is for showing how the AutoFlip works and rendering cropped user input videos.
+This demo uses fixed workers for processing ffmpeg and autoflip, 4 workers for ffmpeg, 1 for autoflip.

 ## Installation